Elections in the Marshall Islands

 Marshall Islands elects on the national level a head of state – the president – and a legislature.
 The president is elected for a four-year term by the parliament.
-The Legislature (Nitijela) has 33 members, elected for a four-year term in single-seat and five multi-seat constituencies.
-The Legislature was last elected in 2019 without the participation of parties, though part of the members could be members of the United Democratic Party.
+The Legislature (Nitijela) has 33 members, elected for a four-year term in single-seat and five multi-seat constituencies either through first past the post or plurality block voting.
+The legislature was last elected in 2023 without the participation of parties, though part of the members could be members of the United Democratic Party.
 The Marshall Islands is a state in which political parties have not been active.

 There have been a number of local and national elections since the Republic of the Marshall Islands was founded.
 The United Democratic Party, running on a reform platform, won the 1999 parliamentary election, taking control of the presidency and cabinet.
 The new government has publicly confirmed its commitment to an independent judiciary.

-The first two presidents were chiefs.
-Kessai Note is a commoner.

 Political parties

 Traditionally there have been no formally organized political parties; what has existed more closely resembles factions or interest groups because they do not have party headquarters, formal platforms, or party structures; the following two "groupings" have competed in legislative balloting in recent years - Kabua Party (Imata Kabua) and the United Democratic Party (UDP) (Litokwa Tomeing).